todbadrakh/aerosols/docs/index.rst

    contain the root `toctree` directive.

 ============
-Introduction
+aerosols
 ============

-This page describes the computational methodology used in the `Shields <https://www.furman.edu/people/george-c-shields>`_ Lab to compute the thermodynamic properties of atmospheric prenucleation clusters, which are the precursors to atmospheric aerosols.
+This document describes the computational methodology used in the `Shields <https://www.furman.edu/people/george-c-shields>`_ Lab to compute the thermodynamic properties of atmospheric prenucleation clusters, which are the precursors to atmospheric aerosols.
 A recent review on the topic can be found in